single-spa/single-spa/docs/applications.md

 called, this function should look at the URL to determine the active route and then create DOM elements, DOM event listeners, etc. to render content to the user.
-Any subsequent routing events (such as `hashchange` and `popstate`) will **not** trigger more calls to `mount`, but instead should be handled by the childl application itself.
+Any subsequent routing events (such as `hashchange` and `popstate`) will **not** trigger more calls to `mount`, but instead should be handled by the application itself.

 ```js
 export function mount(props) {